 You might be chosen for verification.
 It’s quite common to receive a verification request from one or more of the schools you listed on your FAFSA.
 Simply return the requested paperwork as soon as possible to avoid delay of your financial aid processing.

 You’ll receive a financial aid offer from each college you’ve been admitted to and that has received your FAFSA results.
 The letter is part of the school’s financial aid package, which may also include loan documents.
 Specific awards you’re eligible for if you attend the college are outlined in the letter.
 Focus on grants, scholarships and work-study opportunities first, these types of financial aid do not need to be repaid and should be exhausted before you consider loans.

 You should never have to pay for scholarship assistance.
 Review the enclosed list of free resources available for scholarship searches.

 If you do find that you need to borrow some money, choose wisely.
 Carefully consider how much your education will cost from now until graduation and how much you can offset with savings, earnings and forms of aid that don’t need to be repaid.
 In general, you should choose federally guaranteed student loans over any private loans.
 Federal loans have rates and fees set by the federal government that will usually cost less over the long run than those of private loans.

 If you need additional help, contact your college’s financial aid or admissions office.

-You can also visit the ICAN at one of ten Student Success Centers across the state for assistance.
-Centers are located in Ankeny, Coralville, Council Bluffs, Davenport, Des Moines, Hiawatha, Orange City, Sheldon, Sioux City, and Waterloo.
-Visit the ICAN website at www.ICANsucceed.org, e-mail ICAN@ICANsucceed.org or call (877) 272-4692.
+You can also visit ICAN at one of nine Student Success Centers across the state for assistance.
+Centers are located in Ankeny, Coralville, Council Bluffs, Davenport, Des Moines, Hiawatha, Sioux City, and Waterloo.
+You can also schedule a virtual advising session and meet via Zoom.
+Schedule by visiting www.ICANsucceed.org/apt, e-mail ICAN@ICANsucceed.org or call (877) 272-4692.